sp2ong/SRFRS/README.md

-# SR-FRS Radio Module Programming( pin to pin replace SA-818 Module)
+# SR-FRS/SR110U Radio Module Programming( pin to pin replace SA-818 Module)

 My friend (W6IPA) and I developed a versatile Raspberry-Pi hat that can be used for Allstar, Echolink, APRS, or any digital modes.

-We use the program in this GitHub repository to program the radio module SR-FRS used for the Pi-Hat.
+We use the program in this GitHub repository to program the radio module SR-FRS or SR110U used for the Pi-Hat.

 **Before programming the SR-FRS module, make sure you consult the band plan for your country and transmit on a frequency you are allowed to